kamenpp/Advent-of-Code-2021/README.md

 Day 8 - not too hard to create the algorithm but a bit fiddly to implement.
 Otherwise, I really enjoyed it.

-Day 9 - I learned what bfs is and how it is supposed to be implemented.
+Day 9 - I learnt what bfs is and how it is supposed to be implemented.

 Day 10, 11 - not too hard after day 9.